strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3.2 =
+* BUG: Fixed warning with hide_shipping option when saving a level in the dashboard.

 = .3.1 =
 * BUG: Now unestting SESSION variables after checkout in case someone refreshes the review page with PayPal Express.
 * ENHANCEMENT: Updated to hide the shipping fields on the review page when using PayPal Express.